Gold extends gains, but heads for third week of losses

 | SINGAPORE

-SINGAPORE Gold extended gains on Friday as bargain-hunters took advantage of a cheaper U.S. dollar, but prices were heading for a third straight week of losses as a brightening economic outlook in the United States prompted investors to park their money elsewhere.
+SINGAPORE Gold extended gains on Friday as the euro rebounded against the dollar, but the precious metal was heading for its third straight week of losses as a brightening economic outlook in the United States prompted investors to park their money elsewhere.

+Although the U.S. dollar took a breather after a rally, the uptrend was seen unbroken after the Federal Reserve offered no clues whether it plans to buy any more major assets to keep interest rates and borrowing costs low -- a move which would lift bullion's safe-haven appeal.

 "There's little need for a safe haven at the moment," said Lynette Tan, an analyst with Phillip Futures in Singapore.
 "Going forward, we could see gold maintain at this level, or even fall to about $1,620.
 I think gold will be sidelined at the moment compared to the other risk assets."